world-direct/keycloak-theme-world-direct/README.md

 ![Login theme](img/login_theme.png)

-**Note**: as you can see, this theme does not feature the usual user/password login fields, due to:

-* we are logging in using ADFS
+The final jar version ships with two versions of this theme[^1]:

+1. `keycloak-theme-world-direct-without-forms-login`: with the login form hidden as shown in the screenshot above
-* should the ADFS be down, the root user can still login manually be running `$("#kc-form-login").classList.remove('displayNone')` in the browser's console
+    * should the ADFS be down for whatever reason, form login (e.g. for the root user) is still possible via running `$("#kc-form-login").classList.remove('displayNone')` in the browser's console
+2. `keycloak-theme-world-direct`: shows the usual login form, also features social providers

+[^1]: created in the `Create two versions of theme` step in [ci.yaml](.github/workflows/ci.yaml#:24)

 ## Development